Luis Hurtado de Mendoza, 2nd Marquess of Mondéjar

+Life

-He was the son of Íñigo López de Mendoza y Quiñones, second Count of Tendilla (born Guadalajara 1440; died Granada, Spain, 15 July 1515).
+Luis Hurtado de Mendoza y Pacheco was the eldest son of Íñigo López de Mendoza y Quiñones (1440 in Guadalajara – 15 July 1515 in Granada, Spain), 2nd Count of Tendilla and 1st Marquis of Mondéjar.

-He was the first member of the House of Mendoza that supported Charles of Habsburg during the Revolt of the Comuneros, despite the fact that his own sister María Pacheco and her husband Juan López de Padilla were amongst the leaders of the revolt.
+Luis Hurtado was the first member of the House of Mendoza that supported Charles of Habsburg during the Revolt of the Comuneros, despite the fact that his own sister María Pacheco and her husband Juan López de Padilla were amongst the leaders of the revolt.

 In 1525, he led a failed attempt to reconquer Peñón de Vélez de la Gomera.
 He remained loyal to King Charles for his entire life and received many important titles and functions.

-He became the third Count of Tendilla; Viceroy of Navarre in 1543–1546; President of the Council of Indies in 1546–1559; and President of the Council of Castile in 1561–1563.
+He became the 3rd Count of Tendilla; Viceroy of Navarre in 1543–1546; President of the Council of Indies in 1546–1559; and President of the Council of Castile in 1561–1563.